eric-hedengren/curseforge-project-analytics/README.md

-# Curse Forge Mod Analytics
+# Curse Forge Project Analytics
 Simple Matplotlib program that plots data from [Curseforge Analytics](https://authors.curseforge.com/dashboard/projects).
 If you're a author on curseforge, your projects should appear at that link.
 [Click here](https://www.curseforge.com/project/create "Create a CurseForge Project") if you don't see any projects and would like to make your own.

 ## Getting Started